vicinity/developer-documentation/README.md

 ## Agency Workflow

-This section lists down steps involved when we work with Digital agencies here at Vicinity.
+This section lists down steps involved when we work together with Digital agencies here at Vicinity.

 <details>
   <summary>Technical Plan (Draft)</summary>